-Bone Grafts & Sinus Lifts in Los Angeles
+Bone Grafts & Sinus Lifts in Glendale and Pasadena, CA

 Placing a dental implant requires a certain quantity and quality of jawbone.
 If your jawbone isn’t dense enough, or the bone is too soft, bone grafting may be necessary to ensure the success of your implant(s).

 Chewing is a powerful action, particularly with regard to the rear molars, and this action exerts substantial pressure on your jawbone.
 To handle this pressure, the jawbone must be strong enough to support a dental implant post and the subsequent restoration.
 A bone graft can augment existing bone to create a more solid base for the dental implant.